 Relevant date: The relevant date is crucial to determine the time within which the refund claim has to be filed.
 If the refund claim is made after the relevant date, the refund claim would be rejected and there is no provision in the Act to condone the delay in filing refund claim and accept delayed refund claims.
+Explanation 2 to section 54 of the CGST Act provides the relevant date for different types of refund cases as under:

-The relevant date is identified as follows:
+- Refund of tax paid on goods exported or tax paid on inputs/input service - If exported by sea or air ->date when the ship or the aircraft leaves India; or - If exported by land ->date when such goods pass the Customs frontier; or

-- Refund of tax paid on goods exported or tax paid on inputs/input service - o If exported by sea or air ->date when the ship or the aircraft leaves India; or - o If exported by land ->date when such goods pass the Customs frontier; or - If exported by post ->date of dispatch of goods by concerned Post Office to a place outside India. - Deemed exports supply of goods->the date on which the return relating to such deemed export is furnished. - Refund of tax paid on such services exported itself or tax paid on inputs/input service - If supply of service is completed prior to the receipt of payment->date of receipt of payment in convertible foreign exchange or in Indian rupees where ever permitted by RBI; - If payment for the service received in advance prior to the date of issue of invoice -> date of issue of invoice. - Refund of tax paid or tax paid on inputs/input services on account of zero-rated supply of gods and services to SEZ unit / SEZ developer shall be the due date for furnishing of return u/s 39 for the tax period for such supplies. - Refund of tax as a consequence of judgment, decree, order or direction of Appellate authority, Appellate Tribunal or any Court -> date of communication of such judgement/decree/order/ direction. - Refund of unutilized input tax credit accumulated due to inverted duty rate-due date for furnishing return for the tax period in which such claim for refund arises; - Provisionally paid tax the date of adjustment of tax after the final assessment. - In the case of a person, other than the supplier, the date of receipt of goods or services or both by such person; and - In any other case, the date of payment of tax.
+- If exported by post ->date of dispatch of goods by concerned Post Office to a place outside India. - Deemed exports supply of goods->the date on which the return relating to such deemed export is furnished. - Refund of tax paid on such services exported itself or tax paid on inputs/input service - If supply of service is completed prior to the receipt of payment- >date of receipt of payment in convertible foreign exchange or in Indian rupees where ever permitted by RBI; - If payment for the service received in advance prior to the date of issue of invoice -> date of issue of invoice. - Refund of tax paid or tax paid on inputs/input services on account of zero-rated supply of gods and services to SEZ unit / SEZ developer shall be the due date for furnishing of return u/s 39 for the tax period for such supplies. - Refund of tax as a consequence of judgment, decree, order or direction of Appellate authority, Appellate Tribunal or any Court -> date of communication of such judgement/ decree/order/direction. - Refund of unutilized input tax credit accumulated due to inverted duty rate-due date for furnishing return for the tax period in which such claim for refund arises; - Provisionally paid tax the date of adjustment of tax after the final assessment. - In the case of a person, other than the supplier, the date of receipt of goods or services or both by such person; and - In any other case, the date of payment of tax.